 Certain Dockerfile author practices can also hinder multi-architecture support.
 For instance, some authors store prebuilt binaries in a git repo along with their Dockerfile.
 The Dockerfile copies these prebuilt binaries into the container image.
 This practice locks down the Docker image to the specific architecture the binary was built for.
 A work around for this is to have the make/script select between binaries for different architectures.
 However, this requires multiple binaries to be stored in a repo; one per version/architecture, causing the size of our git repo to grow intolerably large after a few updates of the binaries -- this is because a git repo stores every version of the binary that was ever committed into the repo, even if these binaries are deleted from the repo.

 An architecture agnostic and repo friendly alternative to this practice would be to install the binary at build time.
-Since Dockerfiles run shell commands, we can call a package manager such as apt, yum, or zypper, or we can call wget to install the binary.
+Since Dockerfiles run shell commands, we can call a package manager such as apt, yum, or zypper, or we can call wget to install the binary (Update: The Dockerfile 'ADD' command can also be used in place of wget as well).
 We show an example of this below with a fictional Hello World binary.
 One last thing to notice with the wget method is that sometimes architecture-specific information could be embedded in the URL; this can be managed by using a Dockerfile argument.

 # Copy binary from repo into the container